DimitryQm/otrace/README.md

 **Why does `chrome://tracing` reject a file that opens in Perfetto?**
 Perfetto UI is the reference viewer for Chrome Trace Event JSON and is actively maintained.
 If Chrome rejects a trace that works in Perfetto, prefer Perfetto.

+## Privacy & Security

+`otrace.hpp` is strictly **in-process** and writes a local `trace.json`.
+It does not sample the OS, inject into other processes, open network sockets, or require elevated permissions.
+That said, traces can still leak information if you put sensitive data into event names/args.

+- **Only emit what you’re comfortable sharing.** Don’t put secrets (API keys, tokens, DB URIs, customer PII) in `TRACE_*` names or string args.
+Prefer IDs or coarse labels.
+- **Prefer IDs/hashes over raw values.** If you need to correlate, emit a stable numeric ID (or a short hash) and keep the mapping elsewhere.
+- **Mind file paths & perms.** `TRACE_SET_OUTPUT_PATH()` writes wherever you point it.
+Keep traces out of shared/temp directories and out of public repos by default.
+- **Redaction for sharing.** Before posting a trace publicly, scrub or regenerate it with sanitized names/args.
+The JSON is simple enough to post-process.
+- **Runtime control.** Leave `OTRACE=0` in default production builds, or gate tracing behind a config/env flag so you don’t emit timelines by accident.

+Implementation notes: JSON output is escaped; event writes are lock-free and local to each thread; there’s no async-signal safety guarantee; `RDTSC` mode reads TSC on x86 but does not touch privileged registers or timers.

 ## License